The Wheeler Centre

 Mares begins by asking Betancourt why she decided to enter Colombian politics.
 She goes on to explain the circumstances in which she was taken hostage, and shares her insights into her captors.
 Although she was disappointed by their lack of political conviction, she remains reluctant to condemn them, suggesting that life in Colombia leaves some with no better alternative.

 Betancourt talks about her fellow hostages, and details their attempted, and ultimately futile, bids for freedom.
 When asked about her hostage value, Betancourt says the constant attention her kidnapping received made her survival a continuing asset to the rebels.

-Ingrid Betancourt is in Australia as a guest of the Wheeler Centre and the Sydney Writers' Festival.
+Ingrid Betancourt appeared as a guest of the Wheeler Centre and Sydney Writers' Festival.